MazharZiadeh/EAQCHO-Hybrid/README.md

 - The average of each meta-parameter (quantum weight, classical weight, adaptation rate) over time.

 ## Questions / Concerns
 Open an issue or ping me with questions.
-The code’s not perfect—no code is—but it’s a rad playground for optimization fanatics.
+The code’s not perfect and its generated via AI, but it’s a rad playground for optimization fanatics.

-## License
-TBD or insert your license text here.

----

-_If you’re feeling adventurous, fork away and hack on the code.
-Let’s see if it actually hits \(10^{-6}\) without losing its quantum marbles!_